What is psoriasis?

 What causes psoriasis?

 A person’s genetics and immune system are understood to be important factors of what causes psoriasis.
-Although, not everyone who have inherited the genes for psoriasis will have active flare ups if they are not exposed to a “trigger.”
+Although, not everyone who has inherited the genes for psoriasis will have active flare-ups unless he or she is exposed to a “trigger.”

-- Sunburn, scratch, cut or other skin injury
+- Sunburn, scratch, cut, or other skin injuries

 - Strep throat infection